-Check out our online transfer guide to see how courses transfer to Baldwin Wallace from more than 50 area colleges and universities.
+BW's online transfer guide shows how courses transfer from more than 50 area colleges and universities.

 How do transfer credits apply to a BW degree?